 Asset classes aren’t the only way to diversify.
 It’s a good idea to consider location and global exposure.

-5. Explore atypical assets
+5. Explore alternative investments

 If you’re seeking additional diversification, assets such as real estate investment trusts (REITs) and commodities are potential options.